 - Simple Flow - Managers should be able to launch check-ins from their inbox and forward them to the right people with a single click.

-- Smart Automation - The right system automates mundane tasks like distributing forms, collecting sign offs, tracking cycle progress, collating data, etc.
+- Smart Automation - The right system automates mundane tasks like distributing forms, collecting sign-offs, tracking cycle progress, collating data, and more.

 Dedicated Success Manager